Teen Driver Insurance: Costs, Discounts & How to Save Money in 2026

 Completing an approved driver education course can save 5–15%:

-• GEICO defensive driving course savings
+• Progressive & GEICO: Defensive driving course savings available

-• Must complete state-approved program
+• Must complete a state-approved program and submit your certificate

 Safe Driving and Telematics Programs